 Climate change can have broad effects on biodiversity (the numbers and variety of plant and animal species in a particular location).
 Although species have adapted to environmental change for millions of years, a quickly changing climate could require adaptation on larger and faster scales than in the past.
 Those species that cannot adapt are at risk of extinction.
 Even the loss of a single species can have cascading effects because organisms are connected through food webs and other interactions." - United States Environmental Protection Agency

-We can all do our part to help to reduce our impact on global warming and climate change.
+We can all do our part to reduce our impact on global warming.
 Point Defiance Zoo & Aquarium is proud to be an Arctic Ambassador Center.
-These approved organizations provide leadership for carbon emission reduction in the communities, support Polar Bears International (PBI) research projects to help conserve wild polar bears and play a key role in the PBI Sustainability Alliance, a front-line team helping to save polar bears in a rapidly warming Arctic.
+These approved organizations provide leadership for carbon emission reduction in the communities, support Polar Bears International (PBI) research projects to help conserve wild polar bears, and play a key role in the PBI Sustainability Alliance, a front-line team helping to save polar bears in a rapidly warming Arctic.

 What You Can Do

 Polar Bears International (PBI) scientists have put together a list of which actions you can take to have the most impact.
 We suggest you look through these tips, find out what you're already doing and challenge yourself to add two or three new ones.
 Before you know it, these new actions will become habits and you will be doing things every day to help polar bears and other wildlife!

 Here are some actions that you might not be doing yet:

 - Skip the drive-through and go inside; don't idle your engine for more than 30 seconds.

 - Keep your car tuned up and keep your tires properly inflated.

 - Let your utility company know that you want to subscribe to green power.

 - Turn off appliances and electronics when they are not in use.
 Use low-tech methods when possible (e.g., line-dry clothes).